tencentyun/intlcloud-documents/yehe_doc/移动应用/腾讯移动推送/常见问题/Android 常见问题_intl_en.md

-### Why can't messages be displayed in the notification panel after arriving at mobile phones on Meizu Flyme 6.0 or below?
+### Why can't messages be displayed in the notification bar after arriving at mobile phones on Meizu Flyme 6.0 or below?
 For Meizu phones on higher versions, status bar icons no longer need to be configured.
 If the SDK for Android is below v1.1.4.0, please store an image named `stat_sys_third_app_notify` in folders for different resolutions of the corresponding drawable.